 - Be an effective communicator

-- Can ask the right questions to the client to stimulate their mind
+- Ask the right questions to the client to stimulate their mind

 - Understand the business environment enough to understand the challenges and opportunities.

-Effective coaches are seeking for data from different sources and apply it in a way which sets the client for success.
-A great coach wants to deeply understand the business context and strategy, leadership style preferences and motivations, emotional intelligence, problem solving ability and the perspectives of people surrounding their client.
-Coaches gain information to determine what factors play an important role in client reaching their results.
+Effective coaches are seeking data from different sources and apply it in a way that sets the client for success.
+A great coach wants to deeply understand the business context and strategy, leadership style preferences and motivations, emotional intelligence, problem-solving ability, and the perspectives of people surrounding their client.
+Coaches gain information to determine what factors play an important role in clients reaching their results.

 Positive Return on Coaching Investment: